 Wilson apologized to the family and offered to cover the children's psychotherapy bills.
-"This was a horrible mistake and one that I hope we can at least correct for the kids," she said last month.
+"This was a horrible mistake and one that I hope we can at least correct for the kids," she said after the incident.
 "We must allow our officers to have discretion and to deviate from this process when different scenarios present themselves.
 I have already directed my team to look at new practices and training."

 The implication, of course, is that the officers did nothing wrong under the policies in force at the time.
 That fact, Gilliam's lawsuit argues, reflects a broader pattern of policies, customs, and practices that invite police abuse, including unconstitutional searches, illegal detention, trumped-up arrests, and excessive force.
 "APD officers have a history of committing police brutality, especially against Black victims, and racially profiling Black individuals," says the complaint, which describes about 30 examples, including the 2019 death of Elijah McClain.
 Several of those cases led to monetary settlements.